BrandiMac/Projects/freeflyer/docs/source/visibility.rst

     Calculator.AddSegment("sc-to-gs");

-Once a `VisibilitySegment` has been added to a `VisibilityCalculator`, you can access the `VisibilitySegment` and configure it as shown below.
-Additional configuration options for the `VisibilitySegment` are described above.
+Once a :ref:`VisibilitySegment` has been added to a :ref:`VisibilityCalculator`, you can access the :ref:`VisibilitySegment` and configure it as shown below.
+Additional configuration options for the :ref:`VisibilitySegment` are described above.

 .. code-block:: c++